oyvind-ege/tic-tac-toe-rust/README.md

 A command-line tic-tac-toe game I built while learning Rust.
 You can play against an AI opponent that uses the minimax algorithm to make optimal moves.

-[!NOTE]
+>[!NOTE]
-- This project is almost exclusively written by me, and not by AI.
-I have, given the times we live in, used Claude Sonnet 4 via [Aider](https://aider.chat/) for advice and feedback during development, and it sometimes made commits which I think I have largely reverted.
-Overall, I am rather skeptical of AI because it very often confidently halucinates, and suggests code which does not work.
+>This project is almost exclusively written by me, and not by AI.
+> I have used Claude Sonnet 4 via [Aider](https://aider.chat/) for advice and feedback during development, and it sometimes made commits which I think I have largely reverted.
+> Overall, I am skeptical of AI.
+It confidently halucinates, and suggests code which does not work.
 But for simple tasks like removing irrelevant tests at scale, it is great.

 ## Features (and those missing)